choycoy/choycoy.github.io/_posts/2023-01-09-19-nlp-language-model.markdown

 **Language Modelling**, which adds `-ing` to a language model, refers to the task of predicting unknown words from given words.
 In other words, language modelling is when a language model predicts the next word from previous words.
 <br>
 <br>
-Standford University, famous for nlp, like its language model to a grammar, This is because the job of a language model is to tell us **how appropriate a combination of words or sentences are**, just like `grammar` does.
+Stanford University, famous for nlp, like its language model to a grammar, This is because the job of a language model is to tell us **how appropriate a combination of words or sentences are**, just like `grammar` does.

 ### 2. Probability Assignment of Word Sequences
 Why is it necessary to assign probabilities to word sequences in nlp?
 Let's take an example.
 The capital `P` stands for `Probability`.